This is one in a series presenting news on technology and innovation, made possible with generous support from the Lemelson Foundation.

 His group’s nanoparticles stop the germs differently.
 First, they attack a virus before it enters a healthy cell.
 Then, instead of fighting it with toxic chemicals, these hairy balls begin a physical attack.
 Those hairs on the outside of a nanoparticle grab onto the virus with an unbreakable bond.
 Then they apply pressure.
 Eventually, Stellacci says, “That pressure blows up the virus.”

-How do tiny nanoparticles put the squeeze a virus that is many, many times their size?
+How do tiny nanoparticles put the squeeze on a virus that is many, many times their size?
 It comes down to those hairs.

 These attach to tiny physical structures on the outside of a virus known as receptors.
 Receptors are spaced much farther apart than the hairs.
 So as more and more hairs attach, they gradually pull on the receptors.
 This brings them closer and closer together, squeezing the germs’ soft surface.
 The pressure of this big squeeze builds, especially if many nanoparticles grab on.
 Apply enough pressure — and pop!
 The virus is a goner.